biothings/biothings_explorer/docs/README-writing-x-bte.md

 The assumption is that we want to add another Translator Knowledge-Provider (KP) API to BTE by registering a new SmartAPI yaml.
 A "Translator KP" means that the API provides associations between biomedical concepts: an endpoint in the API can be queried with >=1 identifiers (IDs, for specific biomedical concepts), which will retrieve other biomedical concepts (with IDs) that it is associated with.

 BTE will use the KP APIs to retrieve associations that match a TRAPI QueryGraph (QGraph) edge, in a process we call sub-querying.
 Each combination of subject-category, subject-ID-namespace, predicate, object-category, and object-ID-namespace is described in a separate operation.
-Each operation will include the information to query the API with the subject and retrieve the object and related information.
+Each operation will include the information to query the API with the subject and retrieve the object and related information on the relationship.

 ## For a BioThings API